 Have you ever wondered what inspires authors to write their stories?
 I find this a fascinating subject, especially as no one author, or story, is the same in this respect.
 My books are inspired by several things: memories, places I visit, other novels or just something I’ve overheard.
-I often also get influenced by screenplays, and funnily enough, my best-selling novel, The Englishman, has its roots in a well-known romantic film, An Officer and a Gentleman.
+I often also get influenced by screenplays, and funnily enough, my best-selling novel, The English Heart, has its roots in a well-known romantic film, An Officer and a Gentleman.

 Do you remember ‘Our Tune’ on BBC Radio 1?